9 Tips for Strategic Time Management on Your Homestead

 Give me more hours in my day

-When I was a young homesteader, with a couple of toddlers under foot, and a husband that worked more than 60 hours a week, time management wasn’t my forte.
+When I was a young homesteader, with a couple of toddlers underfoot, and a husband that worked more than 60 hours a week, time management wasn’t my forte.
 Don’t get me wrong.
 I tried.
 I tried really hard.
 I made lists religiously.
 I made to-do lists.
 I made shopping lists.
 I made menu plans.
-I made long term goals.
+I made long-term goals.
 But inevitably I lost the list.

 Then I determined to become more organized.
 I took books out of the public library for homemakers.
 The Messies Manual comes to mind.
-Books written by homemakers that were also organizational specialists piled on more to-do lists.
+Books are written by homemakers that were also organizational specialists piled on more to-do lists.
 I stayed up after everyone else went to bed, and I got up two hours before everyone else, to wash floors, sort laundry, bake cookies and bread, and bring cheer and perfection to my household.
 I bought a subscription to a few women’s magazines, you know the ones.
 They have perfectly groomed women, with perfectly decorated houses, and perfectly pressed and cleaned children and spouses.

 The problem with all these efforts to improve in my time management – to try to get more done in the same 24 hours that everyone else has – is that it wasn’t my own vision.
 Every time I read a book on home organization or found a new homemaker cleaning system, I made dutiful lists and tried to implement the plan.
 Every time I failed.
 My toddlers didn’t read the same book.
-A neighbor would call in crisis and need my help, and the cobs would relentlessly make their webs in the corner of the dining room ceiling.
+A neighbour would call in a crisis and need my help, and the cobs would relentlessly make their webs in the corner of the dining room ceiling.
 And then I felt guilty.
 Again I didn’t measure up.

 The thing that really broke me was my subscription to Canadian Living.
-Before marriage I was an editor and a writer for TV Guide Magazine in Vancouver.
+Before marriage, I was an editor and a writer for TV Guide Magazine in Vancouver.
 Canadian Living was owned by the same company as TV Guide and every month boxes of Canadian Living would arrive at the Vancouver TV Guide office, in their glossy beauty.
 I read them like they were the Bible, desiring to glean every ounce of wisdom they had to offer.
 I read them uncritically.
 I read them for pleasure.
 I read them for education.
 I read them for inspiration.
 I read them to learn my new role as a wife and a mother.
 I suspended my disbelief and my critical thinking skills.

 So when I became a stay-at-home-mom, I renewed my subscription annually.
 I even saved the magazine year after year.
-I had stacks of Canadian Living on the book shelves in my farm house – at least 10 years’ worth.
+I had stacks of Canadian Living on the bookshelves in my farmhouse – at least 10 years’ worth.
 Every time the magazine came in the mail, I’d eagerly flip through the glossy pictures and check out the articles, looking for inspiration, and became filled with discontentment.

-Then it dawned on me, that my discontent had nothing to do with my own expectations, or my husband’s expectations, or my 2 year old’s and 5 year old’s expectations.
+Then it dawned on me, that my discontent had nothing to do with my own expectations, or my husband’s expectations, or my 2-year-old’s and 5 year old’s expectations.
 It was the magazine’s worldview that I was captivated by when I looked at the ads and read those articles.
 I cancelled the subscription.
 I stopped taking books about housework out of the public library.
 I set out to discover “who I wanted to be when I grew up.”

 The issue of Worldview

-I was homeschooling for a few years and learning right along with my sons and my daughter, when I first considered the issue of worldview.
+I was homeschooling for a few years and learning right along with my sons and my daughter when I first considered the issue of worldview.
 Honestly, even though I graduated Magna cum laude, with a degree in English Lit, and I was a professional writer and editor for 6 years, I had never been confronted with the concept of worldview – the idea that every statement, every piece of writing, every performance or documentary, in fact, every single communication, comes to you and me with unwritten presuppositions attached.
 These suppositions pack a powerful punch because they are subliminal, unacknowledged, and therefore unchallenged.

 If I held the same worldview as the magazines I was reading and the books I was borrowing from the public library, there would have been NO discontentment.
 My house would have looked just like the pictures in the magazine.
 My cupboards would have been filled with the same brand names advertised in the magazine.
-And I wouldn’t be living in an 80 year old farm house on 1 acre in the city.
+And I wouldn’t be living in an 80-year-old farmhouse on 1 acre in the city.